-The Department for Women and Gender Equality works to advance equality for women and girls in Canada.
+The Department for Women and Gender Equality works to advance gender equality.
 Two of the ways it does this is through the Women’s Program, and the Gender-Based Violence Program.
+Presently, there are no open funding opportunities offered through these programs.
+The Department has recently closed two funding opportunities for which results will be announced in the next few months.

 Gender Equality and Gender Based-Violence Research